ShizukaDonaghue/atomic-quiz/README.md

 The "Next" button is only displayed once the user selects an answer, so that the user must select an answer before they can progress to the next question.

-If the user decides to quit or restart the game, they can do so by clicking on the logo at the top, which takes them back to the start section.
+If the user decides to quit or restart the game, they can easily navigate back to the start section by clicking on the logo.

 <img src="docs/game-section-image.png" width="80%">